Infection of the lung (NEJM Review 2015).

 Is linezolid superior to vancomycin?
 Data keeps going back and forth with a 2010 meta analysis suggesting they are equally a piece of crap (PubMed).
 As of 2012, the preponderance of data and the best clinical trial (PubMed) point to the slight superiority of linezolid for MRSA pneumonia with 10% higher cure rate but a similar 60 day mortality.
 But then a 2014 review suggests they are equal (PubMed).
 Sigh.
 The trend suggests linezolid for pneumonia (PubMed) and the better outcomes may be due to suppression of toxins, at least in the mouse model (PubMed).
 Although not supported by data, I tend towards linezolid when the MIC to vancomycin is >= 1.0, but I am hesitant for bacteremic MRSA infections off all sorts.
 For patients that are STS, I have been giving ceftaroline and either clindamycin or linezolid based on a hope and a prayer, which is something for an atheist.

 How long to treat CAP?
 Shorter is better than longer, recent studies with a long acting azithromycin suggest a single dose will do.
 Usually it is 5,7,10 or 14, mostly based on the number of fingers we have or the number of days in the week.
 I think if we had 8 fingers and 12 day weeks, that would determine most of the duration of antibiotic therapy.
 That being said, for CAP that is doing well clinically (afebrile, WBC normal, etc) 3 or 4 days of antibiotics is all that is needed, so sayith the guidelines.
 Even severe CAP probably only needs 7 days of therapy (Ref).

 In a meta analysis, (PubMed) mild to moderate disease, 5 days total therapy is probably enough.

 Even if bacteremic with S. pneumoniae, it clinically stable ("cough and shortness of breath are improving, patient is afebrile for at least 8 hours, white blood cell count is normalizing, and oral intake and gastrointestinal tract absorption are adequate"), it is safe to change to oral (PubMed).
-5 days of levofloxacin is as good as 10 days at 500 mg for hospitalized.
+5 days of levofloxacin is as good as 10 days.